Skiing and Snowboarding Accidents and Lawsuits

 • accidents due to skiing or snowboarding equipment failure.

-Legal Basis of Skiing and Snowboarding Injury Lawsuits
+What's the Legal Basis For Skiing and Snowboarding Injury Lawsuits?

 • you collided with a skier or snowboarder who was behaving carelessly or recklessly

-• the mountain terrain on which you were skiing or snowboarding was poorly maintained, marked, or designed, or
+• the resort at which you were skiing or snowboarding was poorly maintained, marked, or designed, or

 • your skiing or snowboarding instructor led you to terrain that was beyond your capability level.

 Skiing and snowboarding injuries caused by defective products.
-If your skiing or snowboarding injury was caused by a defective or dangerous product -- such as a defective chair lift or ski binding -- you may be entitled to compensation from the companies that designed, manufactured, and distributed the product.
-For more information about defective product cases, see Nolo's Product Liability FAQ.
+If your skiing or snowboarding injury was caused by a defective or dangerous product—such as a defective chair lift or improperly-manufactured ski binding—you may have a valid case against the company (or companies) that designed, manufactured, and distributed the product.
+Get more details on who to sue for a defective product and proving a product liability case.

 The general purpose of a monetary award (called "damages") in a personal injury case is to compensate an injured person for the losses caused by their injury.
-The damages you may recover in any lawsuit over skiing or snowboarding injuries would depend on the specifics and severity of your injuries, but would typically include reimbursement for medical expenses, lost wages, and compensation for pain and suffering.
-To learn more about compensation in personal injury cases, see Nolo's article Damages: How Much Is a Personal Injury Case Worth?.
+The damages you may recover in any lawsuit over skiing or snowboarding injuries would depend on the specifics and severity of your injuries, but would typically include:

 Skiing and snowboarding injury lawsuits can be complex.
-Outcomes may depend on local statutes, rules, and regulations, which differ from state to state.
-If you're thinking about filing a lawsuit based on a skiing or snowboarding injury, you may want to speak with a personal injury lawyer, particularly one with experience in litigation over skiing and snowboarding accidents.
+Much depends on the specifics of the underlying accident and the law in your state.
+If you're thinking about filing a lawsuit based on a skiing or snowboarding injury, you may want to speak with a personal injury lawyer, particularly one with experience in litigation over skiing and snowboarding accidents in your state.
+Learn more about finding the right personal injury lawyer.

 Make the Most of Your Claim